Australian Harness Racing Rules 202-255

 213A.
 A person other than a registered veterinarian, shall not use or have in his possession or control any electric or electronic apparatus or device capable of administering an electric shock to a horse.

-213B.
-A horse that has been subjected to any form of shock wave therapy shall be ineligible to race or take part in any trial in the seven days following such treatment.
+(2) A horse that has been subjected to any form of shockwave therapy shall be ineligible to race for seven (7) clear days following the therapy.

 214. A person shall not do anything which prevents or impedes a horse from doing its best in a race.